geb/geb/doc/manual/src/chapters/110-testing.md

 ### Configuration

 The browser instance is created by the testing integration.
-The [configuration mechanism](configuration.html) allows you to control aspects such as the driver implementation and base url.
+The [configuration mechanism](configuration.html) allows you to control aspects such as the driver implementation and base URL.

 ### Reporting